 Instructor

-Professor Andrea A. Cortinois is cross appointed between the Human Biology Program, Faculty of Arts and Science, and the Dalla Lana School of Public Health.
+Professor Andrea A. Cortinois is cross appointed between the Human Biology Program (Global Health), Faculty of Arts and Science, and the Dalla Lana School of Public Health.
 Both his Master program, which he completed in the UK, and his doctoral degree, in the Institute of Health Policy, Management and Evaluation, at the University of Toronto, focused on migration and health.
-He has 30 years of experience in global health, working on four continents and in at least 15 countries, including Mexico, for the most part in the Global South.
+He has 30 years of experience in global health, working as a journalist, researcher, educator, and manager of health-related interventions on four continents and in at least 15 countries, including Mexico, for the most part in the Global South.
 He has spent many years in Central and South America, has a good cultural understanding of the region, and speaks Spanish fluently.
 At the University of Toronto, Dr Cortinois has been teaching courses in global health and migration and health, at both the undergraduate and graduate levels, since 2006.
+His research interests focus on the impact of the global economic regime and the polycrisis on migration and health.